dolthub/docs/content/guides/sql-sync.md

 ### Oracle to Dolt

-We again employ the same pattern for syncing form Oracle to Dolt that we used in the MySQL and Postgres sections.
+We again employ the same pattern for syncing from Oracle to Dolt that we used in the MySQL and Postgres sections.

 #### Setup